l0l67/Westermann-Ripper/README.md

 # Westermann-Ripper
-#### Usage:
+### Usage:
-1. capture all images in the Network tab of your Browser and save the cache as a `.har` File
+capture all images in the Network tab of your Browser and save the cache to a file

-2. execute `westermann-ripper.py filename.har`
+#### To decode the images in the cache file:
+`python3 westermann-ripper.py filename`

+#### To redownload the images:
+`python3 westermann-ripper.py --download filename`